Admission Requirements and Process

 International applicants are also required to show evidence of English language proficiency at a level that is adequate for success in graduate theological study.
 International applicants must be able to document official results of the Test of English as a Foreign Language.
 The minimum TOEFL score required will be 75% of the perfect total in all different tests (a score of 563 is required for the paper-based test, a score of 223 for the computer-based test, or a score of 85 for the Internet-based test.)
 This score must be sent to MTSO directly from the reporting agency.
 International applicants are also required to successfully complete a summer class of English as a Second Language.

 International applicants also must be able to document that they have sufficient financial resources available to support all study and living expenses throughout the chosen degree program.

 International students can enroll in Fall Semester.
 International application documents are available here.

 When all materials have been received and reviewed, an admissions office representative will inform applicants of the Admissions Committee's decision.

 Admission to degree programs

-A degree student is anyone who will follow a program leading to one of the degrees offered by Methodist Theological School in Ohio: Master of Divinity (M.Div.), Master of Arts in Christian Education (MACE), Master of Arts in Counseling Ministries (MACM), Master of Theological Studies (MTS) or Doctor of Ministry (D.Min.).
-The Master of Divinity program can be combined as a dual program with any of the other master’s degrees to provide additional competency.
-Please read more about each degree program in the “Degree requirements” section of the Academic Catalog.
+A degree student is anyone who will follow a program leading to one of the degrees offered by Methodist Theological School in Ohio: Master of Divinity (M.Div.), Master of Arts in Practical Theology (MAPT), Master of Arts in Social Justice (MASJ) Master of Theological Studies (MTS) or Doctor of Ministry (D.Min.).
+The Master of Divinity program can be combined as a dual program with any of the other master's degrees to provide additional competency.
+Please read more about each degree program in the "Degree requirements" section of the Academic Catalog.